saifmaqel/nxgen/README.md

-# NxGen - IoT Device Temperature Monitoring System
+# NxGen - IoT Device Temperature Dashboard

 A full-stack application for monitoring and managing IoT device temperature readings.
 Built with React, Node.js, Express, PostgreSQL, and Prisma.